 Ok, THIS is where having an automatic vram buffer system that does updates during NMI really starts to become useful.

 There are so many ppu updates in scrolling continuously, it helps to have an auto update system.
-You want to update on the opposite screen that you, and only a little at a time (not too many to overload the system).
+You want to update on the opposite nametable that you are on so the user can’t see it change.
+And, only a little at a time (not too many to overload the system).
 Let’s look at it frame by frame as I’m scrolling to the right.
-I’m doing buffer_4_mt() twice per frame, so 8 blocks per frame.
+I’m doing buffer_4_mt() twice per frame, which draws 8 blocks per frame.

 So, I don’t want to do too many PPU updates in 1 frame, that’s why I break it up into 4 frames of updates.